The Ultimate British Columbia and Canadian Rockies Road Trip (Part 1 of 3)

 Road trips - my favourite road trips!
 I love them for many reasons.
 Sitting behind a steering wheel and enjoying the surrounding beauty tha...

-My trip involved flying to and from Vancouver International Airport (YVR), but it can easily be adjusted if your flight is bound to Edmonton, Calgary, Kelowna or Victoria.
+My trip involved flying to and from Vancouver International Airport (YVR), but it can easily be adjusted if your flight is bound for Edmonton, Calgary, Kelowna or Victoria.
 Add a day or two to explore the City of Vancouver (Here and Here) if you haven't been there before.
-Make sure you check my previous article about traveling during COVID to know what to expect and what to be ready for.
+Make sure you check my previous article about travelling during COVID-19 to know what to expect and what to be ready for.

 Day 1: Victoria, BC.